 3 – Father Figure

-She has written about how men can have too much power over women before, but “Father Figure” tells that story better than any of her other songs.
+She has written about how men can have too much power over women, but “Father Figure” tells that story better than any of her other songs.
 She says she was inspired by the show Succession and I see it.

-I also love how she used parts of the famous George Michael song.
+I also love how she interpolated the famous George Michael song.
 It helped me and many other people rediscover his music.
 She made a new classic by respecting the old one, not by ruining it.

 2 – The Fate of Ophelia

 Taylor has not always been good at picking the best songs to release first.
-By choosing “‘The Fate of Ophelia” as the first song from her new album, she is finally making the right choice and trying to fix her past mistakes.
+By choosing “‘The Fate of Ophelia” as the first song from her new album, she is making the right choice and trying to fix some of her past mistakes.

 The song is based on a Shakespeare classic.
-But she also makes current references that make the track feel modern for today.
-She takes art from the past and turns it into something brand new.
+But she also makes modern references that make the track feel current for today.
+She takes art from the past and turns them into something brand new.

 The song is also full of catchy parts that stay in your head.
-I just can’t stop listening to it!
-Before I get bored, she gets into another hook during the post-chorus, just to make sure all my attention is on her.
+I can’t stop listening to it!
+Before I get bored as the chorus concludes, she gets into another hook during the post-chorus, just to make sure all my attention is on her.

 1 – Opalite

-On my first listen to the album, “Opalite” stood out, and it became an instant favourite.
+On my first listen to the album, “Opalite” stood out, and it became my instant favourite.
 Five months since, I still consider the song the best from The Life of a Showgirl.

 “Opalite” proves that there are many things I can count on Taylor to deliver.
-She works hard in a lot of aspects of her life, and that is inspiring.
+She works hard in a lot of aspects of her life, including making her own happiness, and that is inspiring.
 She has a song for every mood I’m in, even for extreme glee and celebration.
-And she’s willing to invest, innovate, and take risks with the art she makes.
+And she’s willing to invest, innovate, and take risks with the art she makes, even on music videos.